 In these instances, the crochet designer might provide you with further instructions.
 For example, in the Free Crochet Visor Beanie Pattern, the designer instructs, "Ch 1 (counts as 1st sc), 1 sc tbl in each st to end of rnd, sl st to beg ch to join" to remind you that you are going to single crochet in the back loop only of each stitch in the previous round.
 You were already doing this, so it would have been sufficient to "work even" but the designer gives you the extra info to be extra clear.

 Working even, as you now know, means that you are repeating the previous row, without increases or decreases.
 However, the pattern may sometimes reiterate this by also saying to repeat.
 For example, in "how to crochet a baby hat" the pattern instructions read, "Repeat Row 1 to work even in your pattern stitch until your piece is desired length for hat."
-This could also just read, "work even to desired length".
+This could also just read, "work even to the desired length".
 These two things mean the same thing.
 The additional instructions to "repeat row 1" from the crochet designer are merely for clarification.

-Work even in knitting
+Work Even in Knitting

 Many crochet terms are unique to the craft but there are a few terms common to both crochet and knitting.
 Work even is one of those terms, used the same way in knitting as described here for crochet.